-If you are a Texas Community Propane customer and have an emergency or questions regarding a gas odor, please call us immediately.
+If you are a Texas Community Propane customer and have an emergency or questions regarding a gas odor, please contact the Fire Department immediately and then call Texas Community Propane, Ltd. We will dispatch a technician to turn the shutoff valve off at the gas meter.

 1-877-635-5427 or 1-87-SMELLGAS